The crypto industry took the world by storm.

 Mining made simple

-I’m gonna assume that you already heard about cryptocurrency mining at least once.
+I’m gonna assume that you already heard about cryptocurrency mining.

 But contrary to what most people think, mining isn’t about generating new crypto coins.
 It’s much more important.